gaperton/Type-R/docsource/06_API_by_feature/07_Polymorphic_and_recursive_data.md

 # Polymorphic data structures

 Sometimes it's required to deal with the collection of records of different types.
-In the simplest case, `Record.Collection` is polymirphic in a sense that it may hold any record inside, as well as the record's attribute of the `Record` type.
+In the simplest case, `Record.Collection` is polymorphic in a sense that it may hold any record inside, as well as the record's attribute of the `Record` type.

 The trick, however, is to restore polymorphic data from JSON as its type is unknown.